GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/07-search-view.md

         app:layout_constraintTop_toBottomOf="@id/searchInputView"/>

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 ## Binding Search View Components

-To display search results, you need to bind `SearchResultListView` with the view model and pass search query from `SearchInputView` to the same view model:
+To display search results, you need to bind `SearchResultListView` with the ViewModel and pass the search query from `SearchInputView` to the same ViewModel:

 ```kotlin
 // Get view model